Lease Addendums: What are they and how do you write them?

 As long as there is nothing included in the original lease stating otherwise both property owners and tenants can initiate addendums.
 Before it’s officially added to the lease, however, all parties have to sign in agreement to the added terms.

 Looking for a renter?
 Rhenti makes finding and securing a renter easy.
 We even have the Ontario Standard Lease Agreement incorporated into our leasing platform.
-Learn more about Rhenti here.
+Learn more about Rhenti.

 If there’s a kind of coverage that you’re worried is lacking in your original agreement, even a little bit, it’s probably worth adding an addendum.
-This is because, as long as you adhere to local tenancy laws, you can cover almost anything with one.
+As long as you adhere to local tenancy laws, you can cover almost anything with one.

 That said, some of the most typical reasons for adding lease addendums relate to: